patrickfav/dice/README.md

  [Launch4J](http://launch4j.sourceforge.net/) is used to wrap the `.jar` into an Windows executable.
 It should automatically download the needed JRE if required.

-## Tl;dr How should I use it?
+## Use Cases

+### Creating Nonces, Tokens or Identifiers

-Depends.
-Either you want manually create tokens or nonces, then I'll recommend base32 or base36 if it needs to be url safe and base64 if not.
-16 byte usually suffice for globally unique, very hard to guess randoms.
+I'll recommend base32, base36 or base58 because these encodings are typically url-safe.
+16 byte usually suffice for globally unique, infeasible to brute force number.

     java -jar dice.jar 16 -e "base36"

+### Creating static byte arrays for your application

-Or you want to create static salts, or randoms to harcode, then just use:
+You can create static salts, or randoms to hardcode, in your code.
+Just pick your programming language to get the correct syntax (see below).
+E.g.:

     java -jar dice.jar 16 -e "java"

+### Creating files of entropy

+Create a file 1MB full of raw random bytes with this call:

+    java -jar dice.jar 100 -c 1024 -e "raw" -f "./outfile.txt"

+Successive calls wall append data, not overwrite it.

 ## Demo

+TODO

 ## Command Line Interface